AlexRomberg/StudyPlan/README.md

 # HSLU - StudyPlan

-This project is an attempt to help students at the School of Computer Science and Information Technology Lucern to select there modules more efficiently.
+This project is an attempt to help students at the Lucerne University of Applied Sciences and Arts select there modules more efficiently.

 ## You want to use it